Analysis of cereulide in food and baby food

 The possible link between biofilms and cereulide formation poses a challenge for processing plants.
 Biofilms in production facilities can lead to contamination of food with spores, but also with cereulide itself.
 Cereulide can adhere to steel or glass surfaces and is more fat-soluble than water-soluble.
 It is also an extremely stable toxin that is hardly inactivated by food processing or heat.

-Due to its particular heat stability, pH resistance, and enzyme tolerance, cereulide poses a challenge to food safety.
+Due to its particular heat stability, pH resistance, and enzyme tolerance, cereulide poses a risk to product safety.
 The toxin may be present in food even if Bacillus cereus is no longer detectable.

 Effects of cereulide on humans

-The European Food Safety Authority (EFSA) summarises the effects of cereulide on humans in its scientific opinion from 2016.
+The European Food Safety Authority (EFSA) summarises the effects of cereulide on humans in its Scientific Opinion from 2016.
 When food contaminated with Bacillus cereus is consumed, germs and/or toxins enter the body, which can cause gastrointestinal illness in humans.
 Ingesting cereulide leads to nausea and vomiting within 0.5 to 6 hours.
+Infant’s bodies are at risk to develop a salt disbalance, which can lead to dehydration.
 Even small amounts in the µg/kg range have an acute emetic toxic effect, while higher doses can cause liver and brain damage.
 In very rare cases, it can lead to death.
+Early in February 2026, the EFSA published an acute reference dose (ARfD) of 0.014 µg/kg body weight for infants in a rapid risk assessment.
+Based on estimated consumption values, it was determined that cereulide concentrations in reconstituted liquid infant formula above 0.054 µg/l for infant formula and above 0.1 µg/l for follow-on formula may exceed safe levels.

 Non-acute toxic doses of cereulide, even at very low levels, impair insulin secretion and damage beta cells, which is why it is being discussed in connection with the development of diabetes.
 However, little is known about its chronic toxicity to date.